As a professional scrapbook artist, paper crafter, and author, I have taught people how to turn family memories into legacies for 20 years.

 More Ideas for Using Decorative Edge Scissors

-- Trim the top of a pocket on a scrapbook page with decorative scissor
+- Trim the top of a pocket on a scrapbook page with decorative scissors.

-- Create faux ribbon by cutting thin strips of paper on both side with your decorative ribbon
+- Create faux ribbon by cutting thin strips of paper on both sides with your decorative ribbon.

 Types of Cuts With Decorative Scissors

-- Mirror Cut- These are cuts that are the same as the parallel cut except you have turned the same scissor the opposite direction.
+- Mirror Cut: These are cuts that are the same as the parallel cut except you have turned the same scissor in the opposite direction.